 D) Mannitol: Mannitol has Negative heat of salvation properties, slow solubility & pleasant feeling in the mouth, used mainly in chewable tablets.
 It is non-hygroscopic, so it can be used in vitamin formulation, which is moisture sensitive.

-Mannitol: have poor flow, so requires high amounts of lubricants.
+Mannitol: has poor flow, so requires high amounts of lubricants.

-E) Sorbitol is an optical isomer of Mannitol, but sorbitol is hygroscopic above the 65% humilities.
+E) Sorbitol is an optical isomer of Mannitol, but sorbitol is hygroscopic above 65% humilities.

 F) Sugar based diluents: Sugar tab- 90-92% sucrose+ 7-10% invert sugar